 Putting the T in STEM: Interview with Naomi Meredith

-July 13, 2022Hello, everyone!
-Most of you are likely familiar with the world of computer programming – at least to some degree.
-You’ve probably heard of text-based programming languages like C, C++, Python, JavaScript, or HTML too.
-These are dynamic, potent tools in the realms of education and computer science, but jumping head-first into these common programming languages can be exceptionally challenging, for students and teachers alike.
+July 13, 2022Many of our readers are familiar with the world of computer programming, at least to some degree.
+You’ve probably heard of text-based programming languages like C, C++, Python, JavaScript, or HTML, too.
+These are dynamic, powerful tools in education and computer science, but jumping headfirst into these common programming languages can be exceptionally challenging for students and teachers alike.

 Syntax